sarefo/sarefo.github.io/DuoNat/documentation/Claude DuoNat Whitepaper.md

 The help dialog contains information about the most important functions of the game.
 It has a link to a tutorial, which shows the main functions of the game.

 ### Collection manager dialog
 Currently this displays a list of all taxon sets, locally saved in a JSON file.
-The user can filter by tags, range or level for now.
+The user can filter by phylogeny, tags, range or level, or search by taxon.
 Below is a list of taxon sets.
 The user can click on one, and open it this way.
+There's also a "Play" button, which activates the currently filtered collection.

 #### Range selection dialog
 This displays a world map, where the user selects which continents to include in the "range" filter.
 Currently, if there are multiple continents selected, sets where all members occur at any of them are selected (eg. Africa + Oceania selected includes sets that have a range including Africa, or including Oceania).